Business Communication is Receiver-Centric

 One of the first things to consider in your receiver analysis is what information your receiver needs or wants.
 For instance, if you are inviting someone from another company to a meeting at your company, it may not be enough to simply state in what room you are meeting.
 For someone who has not visited your company before, you might have to provide an address, information on where to park, and information on how to get a visitor badge to enter your secured building.

 You may also need to identify “what’s in it for them” and adapt accordingly.
 For instance, when presenting a new company initiative, you will likely have to include different information for the information technology team, the social media team, and the human resources team, as those receivers all have different needs.
-Whereas everyone likely needs some of the same basic information, the IT team likely wants to know how the system will interface with other computer programs, the social media team may need to know what kind of impact the program can have and how they can best promote it, and the HR team may need to have more detail about the impact the program will have on hiring.
+Whereas everyone likely needs some of the same basic information, the IT team might want to know how the system will interface with other computer programs, the social media team may need to know what kind of impact the program can have and how they can best promote it, and the HR team may need more details about the impact the program will have on hiring.

 Level of Complexity